53+ Ways to Give Experience Gifts Instead of Stuff This Year (Even Last Minute)

 Learn or Perfect a Skill

-• Local Pottery Painting – An absolute favorite with our girls.
-Our local pottery place has dozens of options to paint, and this has been a fun activity for the kids (and me!).
+• Local Pottery Painting – An absolute favorite with my girls.
+Our local pottery place has dozens of options to paint.
+This has been a fun activity for the kids (and me!).

 • Pottery Making – For older kids, some places offer pottery-making lessons or classes.